 Don’t automatically accept the lowest bid.
 Don’t mistake price for value; sometimes, you really do get what you pay for.

 Ask to see a sample contract.
-It should cover materials (including the brand name and model number), tasks, deadlines, subcontractors, material disposal, etc. It should also include the action of getting the necessary permits.
-It’s a big red flag if the contractor suggests that you don’t need a permit or that you should be the one to get it.
+It should cover materials (including the brand name and model number), tasks, deadlines, subcontractors, material disposal, etc. It should also include getting the necessary permits.
+It’s a big red flag if the contractor suggests you don’t need a permit or that you should be the one to get it.
 The party who requests a work permit is the one responsible for ensuring that the work complies with local codes.
 If you get the permit, you become responsible for the contractor’s work.
 In any event, obtaining permits is part of what the contractor’s fees cover.

 Our Risk Coaches™ are licensed insurance professionals who are trained to look at coverage from your perspective.
 They’re glad to help you navigate the often-perplexing world of insurance coverage.
 Contact your local Risk Coach professional or call us at 800.342.5342, Monday through Friday from 8:00 a.m. to 8:00 p.m.
 ET.